At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Thirty-six.

-The wind moved hard through the rows of stone, pulling at my coat and bending the heads of the lilies in my hands.
+The wind moved hard through the rows of stone, tugging at my coat and bending the heads of the lilies in my hands.
 White for Ava.
 Pink for Mia.
-I had stopped at the florist on the way, the same one every time, because grief makes rituals out of small things.
+I stopped at the same florist every time, because grief turns ordinary errands into rituals and then punishes you if you break them.

-I had almost reached their grave when a little boy’s voice sounded behind me.
+I had almost reached the grave when a little boy’s voice sounded behind me.

 “Mom… those girls are in my class.”

-I stopped so suddenly the flowers slipped against my fingers.
+I stopped so suddenly the stems slipped against my fingers.

 I turned slowly.

-A little boy stood a few feet away, holding his mother’s hand and pointing directly at the stone.
+A boy stood a few feet away, holding his mother’s hand and pointing straight at the stone.

 At my girls.

+He couldn’t have been more than six or seven.
 His cheeks were pink from the cold.
-He couldn’t have been older than six or seven.
-He looked at the headstone photo with the confidence children have when they believe they are stating something obvious.
+He stared at the photo on the gravestone with the absolute confidence children have when they believe they are saying something obvious.

 His mother gently lowered his arm.